-Working together for women's health, safety & economic security
+Working together for women's health, safety & wellbeing

 The Women’s Community Health Network WA – who we are

-The Women’s Community Health Network WA (WCHN) is the peak body for not-for profit women’s health and community services across Western Australia.
+The Women’s Community Health Network WA (WCHN) is the peak body for community based women's health and community services across Western Australia.
 We engage a health equity approach and, as such, work to promote better physical, mental, sexual and reproductive health outcomes among women and girls whom experience the most significant disadvantage.

 A wealth of accumulated expertise currently exists across the women’s health and community sector.
 WCHN builds on the existing strengths and skills of the sector.
 This requires maintenance and further development of the current collaborative relationships between service providers; improved professional development opportunities; interaction and knowledge sharing between stakeholders; and the ongoing translation of research and evidence into information to support and enhance service delivery and outcomes for women.

 The Women’s Community Health Network encourages like-minded health, women’s and other community organisations and stakeholders to become members and associate members.
 WCHN provides a forum and focus for members and associate members to work together to achieve services and communities that deliver quality and sustainable outcomes for women in Western Australia.
 WCHN is not funded to deliver services.
 Its core functions are:

 - Knowledge translation and exchange

 - Build the local knowledge base through community consultations and the consolidation of local research.

 WCHN encourages the sharing of information, learning and best practice knowledge, as well as debate on a wide range of issues relevant to women’s health, safety and economic security.
 WCHN coordinates the sharing of information, skills and resources to enable services to maximise their effectiveness.
 To foster and facilitate information and knowledge sharing the Women’s Community Health Network provides: